 Final SER Score Threshold

 А 76% - 100%

 A- 66% - 75%

 В 56% - 65%

-В- 41% - 55%
+B- 41% - 55%

 С 26% - 40%

 C- 16% - 25%

 D 9% - 15%

 D- 1% - 8%

 F 0%

-To achieve SER Leaderboard status you must respond publicly to a request from their customer(s) or investor(s).
+To achieve SER Leaderboard status an organization must respond publicly to a request from their customer(s) and/or investor(s).
 CDP reserves the right to review all companies that achieve the highest scores to ensure that nothing included in the CDP response or available in the public domain calls into question the company's suitability for inclusion in the SER Leaderboard.
-In 2019 CDP reserves the right to review data dating from the reporting year on a number of social and environmental topics related to CDP's programs and provided by the data provider RepRisk.
+CDP reserves the right to review data dating from the reporting year on a number of social and environmental topics related to CDP's programs and provided by the data provider RepRisk.

-The key sections of the scoring methodology are outlined in further detail below, including a list of the relevant CDP questions and the rationale and summary methodology for each section.
-Please refer to the CDP 2019 Supplier Engagement Rating Methodology document on the CDP guidance page for a detailed breakdown of the scoring methodology, including point values for each question.
+The scoring methodology is outlined by scoring category in further detail below, including a list of the relevant CDP questions and the rationale and summary methodology for each section.
+Please refer to the CDP 2022 Supplier Engagement Rating Methodology document on the CDP guidance page for a detailed breakdown of the scoring methodology, including point values for each question.